OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 New Features
 ============

-OpenLMIS 3.3.0 contains the following features, the majority are specific to the `Vaccine Module MVP  <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_Features, were completed by the core OpenLMIS development team:
+OpenLMIS 3.3.0 contains the following features, the majority are specific to the `Vaccine Module MVP  <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ Features, were completed by the core OpenLMIS development team:

 - `Vaccine stock based requisitions <https://openlmis.atlassian.net/browse/OLMIS-4059>`_ that allow users to populate a requisition based on current stock levels and forecasted demand targets or ideal stock amounts.
 - `Enhancements to support stock management for vaccines <https://openlmis.atlassian.net/browse/OLMIS-1293>`_.